EdGreen21/pVACtools/docs/pvacvector/getting_started.rst

 Getting Started
 ---------------

 pVACvector provides a set of example data to show the expected input and output files.
-You can download the data set by running the ``pvacfuse download_example_data`` :ref:`command <pvacvector_example_data>`.
+You can download the data set by running the ``pvacvector download_example_data .`` :ref:`command <pvacvector_example_data>`.

 There are two option as to how to run pVACvector depending on the input file type used.
 You can either use a pVACseq output TSV of neoepitopes or a FASTA